By Darlene Stott

 Ever had a really bad stomach flu?
-Did you spend days basically hugging your toilet?
+Did you spend days basically sleeping and vomiting?
 You may have had norovirus.
 This nasty infection is often known as “food poisoning”, as it easily can jump from improperly handled food to unprepared eaters.
 Norovirus is super contagious and you can get it over and over again.
 It sounds terrible, and it definitely is!
 But can dogs get the tummy troubles caused by norovirus?
 Let's find out.

 Although the details aren't really understood yet, norovirus has been confirmed in some dogs.
 There is even a chance that dogs and people could be passing this virus back and forth, but this hasn't been confirmed yet.
 What is for sure is that norovirus can bind to a dog's stomach cells, which is how any norovirus infection begins.
 This leads to inflammation and a whole bunch of nastiness for both pup and owner.